Composting tips, advice and science.

 In addition to looking great, slatted compost bins are incredibly easy to put together, as they just slot into place.
 This also makes them easy to take apart when you want to collect and use the compost.

-A nice option here is the Lacewing Slotted Wooden Compost bin.
-The wood has been pressure treated and comes with a guarantee of 15 years, and the panels at the front of the compost bin can be easily removed so you can access the compost.
+Options vary between the UK and the USA.
+In the UK, the Lacewing Slotted Wooden Compost bin comes with pressure treated wood and a guarantee of 15 years, and the panels at the front of the compost bin can be easily removed so you can access the compost.

 Beehive Compost Bins: Attractive, Space Saving

-Beehive compost bins look great in the garden, and they generally don’t take up too much room either.
+Beehive compost bins look really good in the garden, and they generally don’t take up too much room either.
 They can come in natural wood, which of course you can paint any colour you like, or already painted.
-They make a particularly good option for people who don’t have a huge amount of waste to compost.
+While not suitable for larger gardens, they are ideal for people with small amounts of organic waste.

-The Easipet wooden composter, for example, comes with a hinged roof so you can put the compost in at the top, overlapping side panels for good air circulation and a removable base for when you want to take the compost away.
+The Easipet wooden composter (UK only), for example, comes with a hinged roof so you can put the compost in at the top, overlapping side panels for good air circulation and a removable base for when you want to take the compost away.

 One of my three Pallet Compost bins.

-An alternative to simply fastening the pallets together would be dismantle the pallets and take the wood apart.
-Then hammer four wooden posts into the ground nail the wood from the pallets between the stakes.
-However, while this solution should be sturdier, I can attest that taking pallets apart is a real pain in the backside!
+An alternative to simply fastening the pallets together would be to dismantle the pallets and take the wood apart.
+Then hammer four wooden posts into the ground and nail the wood from the pallets between the stakes.
+I personally find that taking apart pallets to be awkward and time-consuming, but if you’re of a more patient nature than me this could be an option.

 Wire and fence bin: Quick to build